 Connect Your REST APIs

-React-SearchKit comes out of the box with a working adapter for Elasticsearch 7 and Invenio REST APIs.
+React-SearchKit comes out of the box with a working adapter for OpenSearch 2 and Invenio REST APIs.
 However, the library has been designed to allow the creation of custom adapters to plug in any REST API service.

 There are 2 ways of connecting your REST APIs: